Jump to

 In the Simple Universe model, the elementary particle is a strand shaped particle and this is used to build the particles of matter as torus shaped particles

-The following animation shows the shapes and structures of the subatomic particles in the Simple Universe model - the Particles button steps through the particles
+The following animation shows the shapes and structures of the model's subatomic particles, the

-(any of the buttons can be used in pause mode)
+button steps through the particles, the button start / stops the animation (any of the buttons can be used in pause mode)

 The Subatomic Particles